PolyhedralConvex/polycon/src/python/README.md

 `pip install polycon` should work on the most common platforms.

-It includes the precompiled dynamic libraries for the most common cases (e.g. double precision, dimensionality < 10, ...).
+It includes the precompiled dynamic libraries for the most common cases (e.g. linux, double precision, dimensionality < 10, ...).
 If your cases are not in the precompiled binary distribution, you will only have to install `cppimport` (`pip install cppimport`) and a C++ compiler (g++ or msvc for instance), the rest will be automatic.

 ## Construction